 Without the education surrounding health and nutrition, our basic biology tells us that we get hungry, we eat what we want, and then that hunger goes away.
 Babies and children tend to innately monitor their food intake, eating what they want and then stopping when the hunger goes away and they feel full.

 As we grow older, health issues often necessitate stricter adherence to diets.
 Diet plays a critical role in preventing chronic diseases, combating certain ailments, and helping us maintain our overall health.
 But intuitive eating asks the question — outside of situations where a prescribed diet from a physician is required,

 what if there were a better way to maintain your health and eat healthily?

 Intuitive eating attempts to view eating and diet through another lens.
-It re-shapes the focus from what we should eat toward what our body is telling us.
+It re-shapes the focus from what we should eat to what our body is telling us.
 With intuitive eating, you can eat what you want, when you want, without feeling guilty — so long as you pay attention to what your body is physically telling you.

 That doesn’t mean that you can’t eat what would be considered a generic healthy diet (or paleo, gluten-free, etc.), so long as it is helping you to feel your best.